-Welling Clinic offers specially formulated Homeopathy treatment for ADHD.
-The treatment protocol has been developed after an exhaustive in-house research.
-Our Homeopathy treatment for ADHD can help your child better cope with stress and get long term and permanent relief.
+Treatment for ADHD in children needs a holistic speciality approach, specialised by our experts at Welling Homeopathy Clinics.
+Welling Clinic offers specially formulated Homeopathic Medicines for ADHD.
+The treatment protocol has been developed after an exhaustive in-house research with age-old homeopathic principles but making it more scientific and faster.
+Our Homeopathy treatment for ADHD can help your child better cope with stress and start the process of permanent recovery.
 Meet our specialist today to know more about our treatment for ADHD.

 What is ADHD?